Who won the debate? The Mexican peso says it wasn't Trump

 "There's a lot of time and at least two more debates before the election," he said.
 "It's more likely for the peso to continue to fluctuate with each event.
 I don't think it can hold on to most of any gains until after the elections."

+The peso wasn't the only indicator of how the debate went.
+Major Asian markets and U.S. stock futures were up Tuesday.
+European markets had wilted by midday after opening higher.

+Experts had warned that stocks might tumble if Trump had a great debate.

-Financial markets have also failed to correctly predict voters' intentions in the past, like Britain's referendum this year on membership of the European Union.
+Financial markets have had trouble predicting voters' intentions in the past, though, like in Britain's referendum this year on membership of the European Union.

 Related: Monday night ranks as the 'most tweeted debate ever'

-Even after it's big jump during Monday's debate, the peso is still down more than 13% since the start of the year.
+Even after its big jump during Monday's debate, the peso is still down more than 13% since the start of the year.

-Trump launched his campaign last year with anti-Mexican rhetoric and has not let up.
+Trump launched his campaign last year with anti-Mexican and anti-immigrant rhetoric and has not let up.
 He has said he would "entirely renegotiate" or "terminate" NAFTA, the free trade deal between Canada, Mexico and America.
 He has also threatened to put a 35% tariff on some goods, such as Ford cars that are made in Mexico and sold in the United States.

 The Canadian dollar also gained ground during the debate, climbing around 0.7% against its U.S. counterpart.